Behind the Scenes of The Golden Spurtle

 Director Constantine (Con) was super-friendly and made me feel comfortable.
 Another Australian, Dimitri, was lining up the shots - he was the cinematographer.
 A final Aussie, Rebecca the producer, was the organisational powerhouse.
 Coco and I were initially filmed bursting out the studio door onto Balfour Street, with me proclaiming that we were competing in the Golden Spurtle.
 We did that a few times…

 Coco meeting the crew: Director Constantine Conti, Soundguy Dougie from across Pilrig Park, cinematographer Dimitri Zaunders and Producer Rebecca Lamond.
+September 2023

 Filming continued on our allotment, talking oats and the importance of food in general.
 We had a brief flapjack break, where I tested my speciality recipe on the crew, see photo.

 The final segment was filmed at one of my favourite spots, the top of the hill at Pilrig Park.
 There is a wonderful view, however we were all getting a bit cold.
-Dimitri thought a bench press up was not a boring shot, too much tarmac.
+Dimitri thought a bench press up was a boring shot, too much tarmac.
 So we moved onto the grass and I remembered it was possible to do a press up against a tree.
 It’s not something I do often, but it is doable, and more picturesque!

 Anyhow, after the competition, we thought no more of the documentary.
 I competed again in 2024 and decided three times of travelling to the Highlands for a weekend to prepare porridge was enough.
 Here’s my final cook station…